 To fix it is the thought of going through a lot of homeowner’s heads.
 Before assuming something goes wrong with your property, you should go over your invoice, carefully comparing it to invoices from previous months and take weather conditions into account with this — when there was a cold snap, you might require more heat, etc..
 Another reason may be that your gas or electric company has increased its rates, and your bill would reflect that.

-Explanations aside from huge fluctuations your electricity over-consumption, in personal use or sudden increases from energy businesses, may be due to leaking into these three areas: windows, insulation, and roof.
+Explanations aside from huge fluctuations in your electricity over-consumption, in personal use or sudden increases from energy businesses, maybe due to leaking into these three areas: windows, insulation, and roof.

 #1.
 IMPROPER SEALING